What to Do if Your Rental Property Has Bed Bugs

 A bed bug problem can begin as an annoyance and turn into a disgusting health hazard in no time.
 Even one fertile female bed bug can produce hundreds of offspring.
 As a landlord, it is your responsibility to provide adequate living conditions for your tenants, and a bed bug problem is a sure way to scare off current and potential renters.

-Battling these bugs can be an ordeal in a home, in an apartment building things can be even more complicated.
+Battling these bugs can be an ordeal in a home, but in an apartment building things can be even more complicated.
 If you discover bedbugs in your apartment building or rental property, it is important to co-ordinate with your tenants and a qualified Milwaukee pest control company to deal with the problem before your entire building is infected.
 Ignoring the problem will only make it more expensive and difficult to deal with once it spreads throughout your building.

 Contact a Qualified Milwaukee Bed Bug Exterminator

 The first step is to contact a qualified Milwaukee pest control company to assess the situation.
 A-Landlords will thoroughly inspect the unit, looking at couches, bedding, and other known bed bug dwellings to assess the extent of the infestation.
 With more information, you can form a strategy to combat the problem with your exterminator.

 Bed bugs are nearly impossible to wipe out thoroughly without professional help.
 Store-bought bug sprays and home treatments are rarely effective and usually just drive the bugs deep into hiding for a short period of time.
 Without a professional Milwaukee bed bug exterminator, your infestation will just flare up again.
 Using your on-staff maintenance and janitorial personnel is only advisable if they have the proper training and access to specialized treatments.

 Contact Other Tenants

 Bed bugs are a particularly tenacious pest and just because they entered the building in one unit doesn’t mean that’s where they'll stay.
 Every unit adjacent to the infected one should be thoroughly inspected by a qualified bed bug exterminator to ensure the problem is limited to one unit.